-Not applicable.
-The Council has a designated Pension Fund Panel.

-Principle 4: Performance assessment (Current Principle 8)

-Trustees should arrange for the formal measurement of the performance of the investments, investment managers and advisers.
+Principle 4: Performance assessment (Current Principle 8) Principle Trustees should arrange for the formal measurement of the performance of the investments, investment managers and advisers.
 Trustees should also periodically make a formal policy assessment of their own effectiveness as a decision-making body and report on this to scheme members.

-Best Practice Guidance

-- There is a formal policy and process for assessing individual performance of trustees and managers. - Trustees can demonstrate an effective contribution and commitment to the role (for example measured by participation at meetings). - The chairman addresses the results of the performance evaluation. - State how performance evaluations have been conducted. - When selecting external advisers take into account relevant factors, including past performance and price.
+Best Practice Guidance • There is a formal policy and process for assessing individual performance of trustees and managers.
+Trustees can demonstrate an effective contribution and commitment to the role (for example measured by participation at meetings). • The chairman addresses the results of the performance evaluation.
+State how performance evaluations have been conducted. • When selecting external advisers take into account relevant factors, including past performance and price. ✓ Mostly Comply.

-Mostly Comply.
 The Panel review the suitability of the investment strategy on a regular basis, typically around the triennial Actuarial Valuation.
-Performance of the fund and fund managers is monitored quarterly with a more extensive annual review each in September.
+Performance of the fund and fund managers is monitored guarterly with a more extensive annual review each in September.
 Monitoring of past performance and price of all external service providers and advisers is undertaken as part of the regular procurement exercises.
 The Council has commissioned the WM Company to carry out independent performance management evaluation of Fund Manager Performance against the Ealing benchmark and against the performance of the WM Universe which consists of some 87 Funds within the LGPS universe.
 The WM are also invited to the Panel meetings annually to update the Panel on the interpretation of the funds performance against the benchmark, its risk stance and its performance against the LA universe.

-Principle 5: Responsible ownership (Current Principle 6)

-Trustees should adopt, or ensure their investment managers adopt, the Institutional Shareholders' Committee Statement of Principles on the responsibilities of shareholders and agents.
+Principle 5: Responsible ownership (Current Principle 6) Principle Trustees should adopt, or ensure their investment managers adopt, the Institutional Shareholders' Committee Statement of Principles on the responsibilities of shareholders and agents.
 A statement of the scheme's policy on responsible ownership should be included in the Statement of Investment Principles.
 Trustees should report periodically to members on the discharge of such responsibilities.
-Best Practice Guidance

-- Policies regarding responsible ownership are disclosed to scheme members in the annual report and accounts or in the Statement of Investment Principles. - Trustees consider the potential for engagement to add value when formulating investment strategy and selecting investment managers. - Trustees ensure that investment managers have an explicit strategy, setting out the circumstances in which they will intervene in a company. - Trustees ensure that investment consultants adopt the ISC's Statement of Practice relating to consultants.
+Best Practice Guidance Policies regarding responsible ownership are disclosed to scheme members in 1 the annual report and accounts or in the Statement of Investment Principles.
+Trustees consider the potential for engagement to add value when formulating investment strategy and selecting investment managers.
+Trustees ensure that investment managers have an explicit strategy, setting of the circumstances in which the until intervenes in a company.
+JL the circumstances in which they will intervene in a company.
+Trustees ensure that investment consultants adopt the ISC's Statement of Practice relating to consultants. $\Box \checkmark \Box \Box$ Full compliance.
+The Panel has adopted the fund managers' standard policies on activism and each has adopted the Institutional Shareholders' Committee Statement of Principles.
+All managers adopt a policy of engagement and constructive dialogue with companies.
+Policies regarding responsible ownership are disclosed to scheme members in the Statement of Investment Principles and the Annual Report.
 Trustees review the Exercise of voting rights are quarterly meetings.